texbarnes/CS1380/README.md

 These are participation points!
 That means you don't have to get the right answers on the quiz, just convince me that you have read the material.

-### Labs
+### In-class exercises

-You should be enrolled in the correct lab!
-(See above Lab schedule.)
-Labs will be done in pairs, except potentially for one group (and only one!) who may work in a group of three.
-You may keep the same lab partners throughout the term.
+In-class exercises will be done in pairs, except potentially for one group (and only one!) who may work in a group of three.
+You may keep the same "lab partner" throughout the term.

 Pair programming means: